 A chequing account is built for daily transactions — bill payments, debit card purchases, transfers, and e-Transfers.
 A savings account is designed to hold money you’re not spending immediately, ideally earning interest while it sits.
 Some accounts (like EQ Bank’s Personal Account) blend both functions into one, which simplifies things considerably.

 They don’t transfer automatically — you’ll need to update each pre-authorized debit with your new account information.
 This is the main effort involved in switching.
 Go through your last two to three months of statements to make sure you catch everything.
+Budget about 30–45 minutes for this step.

 Credit unions (like Meridian in Ontario or Servus in Alberta) are a strong option for families who want member-owned banking with branch access and competitive rates.
 They aren’t covered by CDIC, but they’re protected by provincial deposit insurance — a separate but equivalent protection.
 If there’s a well-regarded credit union in your province, it’s worth considering alongside the options on this list.